Graduate Program Policies

 Computer Science graduate students who wish to take a course that is scheduled to be taught by another Computer Science graduate student should consult with the Director of Graduate Studies to ensure that the course can be counted for graduate credit.

+Courses taken outside Computer Science should be those that support a student’s program of study in Computer Science.
 Each M.S. student is strongly urged to elect at least three hours taught by a department other than Computer Science, unless the student has an unusually broad background.

 Ph.D. students should be aware that their guidance committees may require courses outside the CS department.
 It may be in your interest to examine the offerings of other departments to determine what courses offered there might be relevant for your program of study.